starshine-bcit/hierarch/README.md

 - OrangeHRM

 It is worth noting that OrangeHRM only supports specific versions of MySQL or MariaDB, so it has a companion database container.

+This server, in it's current configuration, is also responsible for hosting the automated backups from the other servers.
+Ideally this would be a dedicated machine/service.

+The backups are designed in this fashion:

+1. Each server has it's own Borg archive on the backup (app) server, which it write to daily.
+An arbitrary number of daily, weekly, and monthly backups are retained.
+2. Daily, the backup server mirrors an encrypted tgz of each archive to some cloud provider (not implemented in POC).
+Alternately, a provider with borg support could be used, then a separate backup location specified in the borgmatic config.
+3. Weekly, it is intended that someone rsyncs each borg archive to a rotating external drive, which should be stored in a secure location.

 Spec for POC: